caltechlibrary/andor/docs/User-Scheme.md

 ## Picking IDs

-You can avoid the toxic storage of secrets by using an external authentication mechanism (e.g. OAuth 2) as well as limiting the value of your Unique id.
+You can avoid the toxic storage of secrets by using an external authentication mechanism (e.g. OAuth 2, Shibboleth) as well as limiting the value of your Unique id.
 If you create users using an email address you do have some value but probably minimal value if that same email address is publicly known (e.g. published in the institute directory).
 This would be similar if you were using an ORCID as an identifier.
 ORCID is a nice choice because while the number is listable at [orcid.org](https://orcid.org) the ORCID owner controls directly how much information is exposed.
-**AndOr** only needs to assert a users' claim they control the ID it doesn't harvest any data from the ID provider.
+**AndOr** only needs to assert a users' claim they control the ID it doesn't harvest any data from the ID provider aside from the ID verified.